SamSamhuns/restaurant_app_sh_mem/README.md

 $ make clean
 ```

-### Implementation
+### Notes on each program

 **1)  Coordinator**

-When the `coordinator` is invoked with the following command.
-It creates a shared segment of memory with id `shmid` and unnamed semaphores under the POSIX standards.
-The other players/processes access this same shared memory.
+When the `coordinator` is invoked with the command below.
+It creates a shared memory and named semaphores under the POSIX standards, finally printing out the `shmid`.
+The other participants/processes access this shared memory through the `shmid`.

+Note: The `shmid` is defined as global constant `SHMID` in `common.h`

 ```shell
 $ ./coordinator -n MaxNumOfCashiers -p MaxPeople -t MaxTimeWait